w-yeehong/tp/docs/UserGuide.md

 Field | Description
 ------------ | -------------
 `NAME` | The name of the patient.
 It should preferably be the full name of the patient.
+The name should be less than 150 characters.
 `TEMPERATURE` | The temperature of the patient.
-It must be keyed in to 1 decimal place (e.g. 37.0 instead of 37).
+It must be keyed in to 1 decimal place (e.g. 37.0 instead of 37) and must be within the range 32.0 to 41.0 degree celsius, both inclusive.
 `PERIOD_OF_STAY` | The period of stay of the patient in the facility.
 It must be in the format _YYYYMMDD-YYYYMMDD_.
+Both dates must be valid and the start date must be before or equals to the end date.
 `PHONE_NUMBER` | The phone number of the patient that the patient wishes to be contacted by.
 `AGE` | The age of the patient, which is between 0 (inclusive) and 120 (exclusive).
 `COMMENT` | An optional field that is used to indicate any special details of the patient such as dietary preferences or health conditions.